SEVEN STEPS TO THE REST OF GOD

 When the Son of man returns will He find any faith at all on the earth?

-Wherefore let them that suffer according to the will of God commit the keeping of their souls to him in well doing, as unto a faithful Creator.
+Therefore let those who suffer according to the will of God commit their souls to Him in doing good, as to a faithful Creator.
 (I Peter 4:19)

 We find the same principle of preparation by fire, in the first chapter of II Thessalonians:

-So we ourselves glory in you in the churches of God for your patience and faith in all your persecutions and tribulations that ye endure: (II Thessalonians 1:4)
+so that we ourselves boast of you among the churches of God for your patience and faith in all your persecutions and tribulations that you endure, (II Thessalonians 1:4)

 What is the purpose of these persecutions and tribulations?

-Which is a manifest token of the righteous judgment of God, that ye may be counted worthy of the kingdom of God, for which ye also suffer: (II Thessalonians 1:5)
+which is manifest evidence of the righteous judgment of God, that you may be counted worthy of the kingdom of God, for which you also suffer; (II Thessalonians 1:5)

 The persecutions and tribulations are the judgment of God coming upon the saints so they will not be condemned when the world is judged.